Catch-up-TV-and-More/catchuptvandmore-test/README.md

 * **--max-items-to-explore INT**:
     * If the total number of item explored reach this value then stop the exploration

+* **--exploration-strategy STRING**:
+    * For each explored menu, this method says how to add items of the current menu in the stack of item to explore
+        * FIRST: Add the "max-items-per-menu" first items of the menu
+        * LAST: Add the "max-items-per-menu" last items of the menu
+        * RANDOM (default): Add "max-items-per-menu" random items of the menu

 ### Addon settings and labels